coderefinery/presentations/2024-RSECon-BYOC.md

 - Project currently funded by [NeIC](https://neic.no/)

-- We teach topics which are .emph[helpful for researchers] and .emph[essential for RSEs].
+- We teach topics which are .emph[helpful for researchers] and .emph[essential for RSEs]

-- Two main "tools" workshops a year and many others
+- Two main "tools" workshops a year + other events

 - [Nordic RSE](https://nordic-rse.org/) colleagues hang out and discuss on the [CodeRefinery community chat](https://coderefinery.zulipchat.com/)